Beijing Winter Olympics 2022 Digest: Germany crash out of ice hockey against Slovakia | DW | 15.02.2022

 Germany are out of the men's ice hockey tournament at the playoff stage following a humbling 4-0 defeat at the hands of a ruthless Slovakia.

-Toni Soderholm's team had entered the knock-out rounds in a confident mood on the back of a positive performance in the narrow 3-2 group stage defeat against the USA.
+Toni Soderholm's team had entered the knockout round in a confident mood on the back of a positive performance in the narrow 3-2 group stage defeat against the United States.

 But their hopes of setting up a quarterfinal against the Americans were quickly snuffed out by Slovakia, who raced into a 3-0 lead thanks to goals from Libor Hudacek (12'), Peter Cehlarik (28') and Michal Kristof (29').